-Refit – Most of the time you can reuse the old gasket, but careful not to over tighten the cam cover, it causes them to leak.
+Refit – Most of the time you can reuse the old gasket, but be careful not to over-tighten the cam cover, it causes them to leak.
 If you need to replace them – gaskets other than cork can be replaced with a silicone gasket maker.

 That wasn’t so bad!

-What does OHV mean on a lawn mower?
-OHV stands for overhead valve, it’s an engine layout where the valves are positioned directly above the combustion chamber.
-This provides smoother running, more power and fuel efficiency.
+What does OHV mean on a lawnmower?
+OHV stands for overhead-valve, it’s an engine layout where the valves are positioned directly above the combustion chamber.
+This provides a smoother running, more power, and fuel efficiency.